Kousikdutta1/Seoul-Bike-Sharing-Demand-Prediction/README.md

    * Step 4 : Next, we implemented shap techniques to understand the working of our optimum model.

-   * The most important features who had a major impact on the model predictions were : hour, Temperature, Humidity, Rainfall.
+   * The most important features which had a major impact on the model predictions were : hour, Temperature, Humidity, Rainfall.
 Demand for bikes got higher when the temperature and hour values were more.

+# Result :